 Limited to 25 students.
-Spring semester.
+Omitted 2016-17.
 Professors Nelson and Worsley.

-Other years: Offered in Spring 2016
+2015-16: Offered in Spring 2016

 (Offered as FREN 342 and SWAG 342) Prostitutes play a central role in nineteenth-century French fiction, especially of the realistic and naturalistic kind.
 Both widely available and largely visible in nineteenth-century France, prostitutes inspired many negative stereotypes.
 But, as the very product of the culture that marginalized her, the prostitute offered an ideal vehicle for writers to criticize the hypocrisy of bourgeois mores.
 The socially stratified world of prostitutes, ranging from low-ranking sex workers to high-class courtesans, presents a fascinating microcosm of French society as a whole.
 We will read selections from Honoré de Balzac, Splendeur et misère des courtisanes; Victor Hugo, Les Misérables; and Gustave Flaubert, L’éducation sentimentale; as well as Boule-de-Suif and other stories by Guy de Maupassant; La fille Elisa by Edmond de Goncourt; Nana by Emile Zola; Marthe by Joris-Karl Huysmans; La dame aux camélias by Alexandre Dumas fils; and extracts from Du côté de chez Swann by Marcel Proust.
 Additional readings will be drawn from the fields of history (Alain Corbin, Michelle Perrot) and critical theory (Walter Benjamin, Michel Foucault, Julia Kristeva).
 We will also discuss visual representations of prostitutes in nineteenth-century French art (Gavarni, Daumier, C. Guys, Degas, Manet, Toulouse-Lautrec).
 Conducted in French.

 Requisite: One of the following--FREN 207, 208, 311 or equivalent.
 Omitted 2016-17.
 Professor Katsaros.2015-16: Offered in Fall 2015

 (Offered as BLST 347 [US] and SWAG 347.)
 From the aftermath of the Civil War to today's "global war on terror," the U.S. military has functioned as a vital arbiter of the overlapping taxonomies of race, gender, and sexuality in America and around the world.
 This course examines the global trek of American militarism through times of war and peace in the twentieth century.
 In a variety of texts and contexts, we will investigate how the U.S. military's production of new ideas about race and racialization, masculinity and femininity, and sexuality and citizenship impacted the lives of soldiers and civilians, men and women, at "home" and abroad.
 Our interdisciplinary focus will allow us to study the multiple intersections of difference within the military, enabling us to address a number of topics, including: How have African American soldiers functioned as both subjects and agents of American militarism?
 What role has the U.S. military played in the creation of contemporary gay and lesbian subjectivity?
 Is military sexual assault a contemporary phenomenon or can it be traced to longer practices of sexual exploitation occurring on or around U.S. bases globally?

 Limited to 25 students.
-Omitted 2015-16.
+Omitted 2016-17.
 Professor Polk.

-2014-15: Offered in Spring 2015
+2015-16: Offered in Spring 2016

 (Offered as HIST 397 [ME], ASLC 363 [WA], and SWAG 362.)
-The course examines the major developments, themes and issues in woman’s history in the Middle East.
+The course examines the major developments, themes, and issues surrounding the politics of gender in the Middle East.
 The first segment of the course concerns the early Islamic period and discusses the impact of the Quran on the status of women, the development of Islamic religious traditions and Islamic law.
 Questions concerning the historiography of this “formative” period of Islamic history, as well as hermeneutics of the Quran will be the focus of this segment.
 The second segment of the course concerns the 19th- and 20th-century Middle East.
 We will investigate the emergence and development of the “woman question,” the role of gender in the construction of Middle Eastern nationalisms, women’s political participation, and the debates concerning the connections between women, gender, and religious and cultural traditions.
 The third segment of the course concerns the contemporary Middle East, and investigates new developments and emerging trends of women’s political, social and religious activism in different countries.
-The course will provide a familiarity with the major primary texts concerning women and the study of women in the Middle East, as well as with the debates concerning the interpretation of texts, law, religion, and history in the shaping of women’s status and concerns in the Middle East today.
+The course will provide a familiarity with the major primary texts concerning the politics of gender in the Middle East, as well as with the debates concerning the interpretation of texts, law, religion, and history in the shaping of women’s status and concerns in the Middle East today.
 This class is conducted as a seminar.
 Two class meetings per week.

 Limited to 20 students.
-Omitted 2015-16.
-Professor Ringer.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Ringer.2015-16: Not offered

 (Offered as ARHA 374, EUST 384, and SWAG 374.)
 We will revel in dramatically different works by women artists, from Magdalena Abakanowicz, Lynda Benglis and Louise Bourgeois, to Eva Hesse, Jeanne-Claude, Jenny Holzer, Rona Pondick, Doris Salcedo, Kiki Smith and Rachel Whiteread on down, as we explore how they created themselves through their work.
 As a foil, we will analyze the invented personas of Sarah Bernhardt and Madonna, as well as images of women by Renoir, Cézanne, Picasso, Magritte, de Kooning, Woody Allen, and Saura.
 While we will focus on original objects and primary texts (such as artists' letters or interviews), we will also critique essays by current feminist scholars and by practitioners of "the new cultural his-tory," in order to investigate possible models for understanding the relationship between a woman and her modern culture at large.
 Assignments will include a substantial research paper and at least one field trip.

 Requisite: One course in modern art or consent of the instructor.
 Limited to 15 students.
-Omitted 2015-16.
-Professor Staller.2014-15: Offered in Fall 2014
+Omitted 2016-17.
+Professor Staller.2015-16: Not offered

 This seminar explores the AIDS and Ebola epidemics in the U.S. and globally, and the role of socio-economic, political and biological factors in the shaping of the epidemics.
 The course encourages students to think about AIDS, Ebola and other diseases politically, while remaining attentive to their bodily and health effects.
 We will engage with AIDS and Ebola on various scales, from the virus and immune cells to the transnational pharmaceutical industry, and from physical human contact to the political economies of health care.
 We will examine the racialization of the epidemics and study the processes by which some groups of people become more vulnerable to the epidemics than others.
 We will also explore the gender dimension of these epidemics, particularly the AIDS epidemic, from intimate sexual relations and power dynamics involved in negotiations over condom use, to global processes such as the feminization of poverty, the neoliberal economic restructuring of health systems, and the politics of scientific and medical research on AIDS.
 In addition, we will examine the role of social movements in responding to these epidemics.